Kerstin08/minimal-mistakes/_pages/resume.md

 # Education

 **2012 - 2016:     BORG Mittersill**
 :   Degree: A-levels
 :   Specialisation: artistic-creative

-**2012 - 2016: BORG Mittersill**
-  * Degree: A-levels
-  * Specialisation: artistic-creative
+\\

 **2017 - 2021:     University of Applied Sciences Salzburg**
-  * Degree: Bachelor of Science
+:   Degree: Bachelor of Science
-  * Specialisation: Game Development
+:   Specialisation: Game Development
+\\

-**2017 - present: University of Applied Sciences Salzburg**
-  * Degree: Master of Science
+**2021 - present:  University of Applied Sciences Salzburg** :   Degree: Master of Science
-  * Specialisation: Game Development
+:   Specialisation: Game Development
-  * estimated completion date: April 2023
+:   estimated completion date: April 2023

 ---

 # Work Experiance

-**2019 Internship Spinor GmbH, Munich, Germany**
-  * duration: 6 months
+**2019:            Internship Spinor GmbH, Munich, Germany** :   duration: 6 months
-  * Tasks included preparing and realising the containerisation of the Shark3D Engine using Docker and Kubernetes as well as their deployment on a cloud service provider
+:   Tasks included preparing and realising the containerisation of the Shark3D Engine using Docker and Kubernetes as well as their deployment on a cloud service provider
+\\

 **2019 - 2021:     Working Student Spinor GmbH, Munich, Germany**
-  * Tasks included furthering the deployment of the containerised Engine on a cloud service provider
+:   Tasks included furthering the deployment of the containerised Engine on a cloud service provider

 ---